Yozdude/nodejs_base/README.md

 nodejs_base
 ===========

-Base code for a nodes project using hapi and mongoose
+Base code for a nodes project using hapi, mongoose, and handlebars.